 - Bear Progression Park

 Bear Progression Park

 This is the perfect place to tune up your skills early season and refresh your terrain park etiquette.
 A series of smaller, user-friendly jumps and rails will help you dial in your flow without a big fear factor.
-This is also a great place to work on new tricks before taking them to larger rail features in the Kickback Park.
+This is also a great place to work on new tricks before taking them to larger rail features in the Jammer Park.

 You must have a valid lift ticket or season pass to use any of Brundage Mountain’s terrain features.